-• System Average Interruption Duration Index ("SAIDI"), System Average Interruption Frequency Index ("SAIFI"), and Customer Average Interruption Frequency Index ("CAIDI")
+System Average Interruption Duration Index ("SAIDI"), System Average Interruption Frequency Index ("SAIFI"), and Customer Average Interruption Frequency Index ("CAIDI")

-These reliability measures are common measures of customer experience and present the average outage: (i) duration (SAIDI, represented in hours) and (ii) frequency (SAIFI, represented by the number of times) experienced across the utility's distribution system; and (iii) duration experienced by an average utility customer that has been interrupted (CAIDI, represented in hours).
+These reliability measures are common measures of customer experience and present the average outage: (i) duration (SAIDI, represented in hours); (ii) frequency (SAIFI, represented by the number of times) experienced across the utility's distribution system; and (iii) duration experienced by an average utility customer that has been interrupted (CAIDI, represented in hours).
 Consistent with the manner of presentation in the OEB-approved CIR Application, Toronto Hydro's reliability measures are presented excluding contributions from items which are largely uncontrollable and unpreventable by the utility.

-In 2017, Toronto Hydro customers experienced a (SAIDI) reliability rate of 99.99%.
-The utility's performance for SAIDI remained stable while the performance for SAIFI improved over the previous year, continuing the overall reliability improvements exhibited in recent years.
-The year-over-year improvements were primarily due to decreased contributions from adverse weather, equipment failures, and interaction of distributor staff with the distribution system.
+In 2018, Toronto Hydro customers experienced a (SAIDI) reliability rate of 99.99%.
+The utility's performance for both SAIDI and SAIFI improved over the previous year, continuing the overall reliability improvements exhibited in recent years.
+The year-over-year improvements were primarily due to decreased contributions from defective equipment.